itsJamilAhmed/jms-sample-alibaba-nlp/README.md

 - [solacepubsub-jndi.properties](solacepubsub-jndi.properties)
 - [activemq-jndi.properties](activemq-jndi.properties)

-### Submitting HTTP Requests to the JMS Receiver
+### How to submit HTTP Requests to the JMS Application Receiver

 You may have an environment where your applications using JMS need to communicate with newly developed services that do not use JMS, but say support HTTP interactions only.
-One advantage of selecting [Solace PubSub+](https://www.solace.dev/) as a JMS provider is the in-built [REST Microgateway feature](https://docs.solace.com/Overviews/Microgateway-Concepts/Microgateways-Overview.htm).
+One advantage of selecting [Solace PubSub+ Event Broker](https://www.solace.dev/) as a JMS provider is the in-built [REST Microgateway feature](https://docs.solace.com/Overviews/Microgateway-Concepts/Microgateways-Overview.htm).

 The steps below will demonstrate how a HTTP POST via the curl tool can send the request to the same JMS receiver, for the response to seamlessly arrive as a HTTP response to the original POST.